FtuoilXelrash/CelestialBarrage/README.txt

 - MinimumPlayerCount (int): Minimum number of players required online for events to trigger (default: 1)
 - GlobalDropMultiplier (float): Multiplies all item drop quantities across all intensity levels (default: 1.0)
 - InGamePlayerEventNotifications (bool): When enabled, sends colored chat notifications to all players when events start/end
-- ShowEventMapMarkers (bool): When true, map markers appear at meteor event locations to help players locate the action
 - EventTimers:
   - EventInterval (int): Seconds between automatic events in fixed mode (default: 30 = 30 minutes)
   - UseRandomTimer (bool): When true, events trigger at random intervals instead of fixed